 From Gertrude’s seasonal menu, I had decided on several delightful dishes as well as a couple of refreshing beverages.
 Every menu item that I had tried was marvelous; Gertrude’s used fresh high-quality ingredients and creative food presentation.

 To kick off my delightful lunch, I ordered the Cactus Cosmo made with orange vodka, Arizona cactus water, lime, cranberry, and prickly pear nectar.
 It was a lovely looking drink, and served in a beautifully designed martini glass.
 It was very tasteful and classy cocktail.

 Corn + Cotija Cheese + Cilantro-Lime Aioli + Achiote

 To start, I ordered on the Elote Fritters which were very delicious.
-Think, crispy on the outside, fluffy on the inside and sweet corn kernels with every bite.
-The cotija cheese and cilantro-lime aioli was the perfect way to dress up these tasty fritters!
-There were also plenty of Elote Fitters and this would make a great sharable appy.
+Think, crispy on the outside, fluffy on the inside, and sweet corn kernels with every bite.
+The cotija cheese and cilantro-lime aioli were the perfect way to dress up these tasty fritters.
+There were also plenty of Elote Fitters, and this would make a great sharable appy.

 — Sonora Smoked Salmon Salad —

 Upon ordering this impressive looking salad, my thoughts were to order a dish of lighter fare since I had been eating heavily while in Phoenix.
-Then my server walked out with this spectacular salad which received a lot of attention from other patrons.
-I had flashbacks of when I was in Dresden, Germany with a large chicken salad, which was receive the same type of attention.
+Then my server walked out with this spectacular salad, which received a lot of attention from other patrons.
+I had flashbacks of when I was in Dresden, Germany with a large chicken salad, which had received the same type of attention.
 This will just go down in one of my food memories of “ein sehr großer Salat” or “A very large salad” in German!

 — Toddy Iced Coffee —